castipo/realtek-universal-audio-driver/README.md

 #### Repository Updated: 15/11/2018

-A non-official repository for download the lastest UAD component from Realtek FTP server.
+A non-official repository for downloading the lastest UAD components from Realtek FTP server.

 ---------------------------------------